6866 Main St., Wilmington, NC 28405

 Artist Statement

 My current work consists of minimalistic forms that make a statement on their own and act as a canvas for designs and patterns.
 The form dictates the design.
-My surface decorations are inspired by curves, organic shapes and repetition and the relationship between form and design.
-The shapes and patterns interact with each other creating movement across the surface and draws your eye around the piece.
-My work is meant to bring people joy, peace and serenity through form, color and design.
+My surface decorations are inspired by textile patterns, shapes, repetition, layering of color and pattern, and the relationship between form and design.
+The shapes and patterns interact with each other, creating movement across the surface and drawing your eye around the piece.
+My work is meant to bring people joy, peace and serenity through form, color, and design.

 Exhibit Date ::